Navigation » List of Schools » Prince George Community College » Biology » Biology 2060 – Anatomy and Physiology II » Summer 2020 » Lecture Exam 3

 Question #20

-A the partial pressure of oxygen on blood remains the same as it goes from arterioles to venules.
+A the partial pressure of oxygen in blood increases as it goes from arterioles to venules.

 B the partial pressure of oxygen in blood decreases as it goes from arterioles to venules.